chikien2412/chikien2412/README.md

 🌱 I'm currently studying for a bachelor's degree in Information Technology at the Thuy Loi University

-📫 How to reach me: My contact: chikien2412@gmail.com
+📫 How to reach me: My email: chikien2412@gmail.com

 🤗 Pronouns: He/His